Penn State Turns to JetStor for Mission Critical Testing

 Read more about how Penn State effectively tests this key application before releasing it into production with the use of JetStor RAID Arrays.

 Penn State Supports Critical Course Platform with JetStor® RAID Arrays

-THE ORGANIZATION The Pennsylvania State University (Penn State) has exemplified academic excellence since its founding in 1855.
+The Pennsylvania State University (Penn State) has exemplified academic excellence since its founding in 1855.
 Today, it is one of the nation’s very finest public universities and a leading research institution.
 Remarkably, Penn State maintains its educational standards despite also being one of the country’s largest universities with some 94,000 students and 24 campuses across Pennsylvania.

-THE CHALLENGE Penn State deployed the ANGEL Learning Management Suite from Blackboard, Inc. several years ago, which enabled University courses to be made available to students online.
+Penn State deployed the ANGEL Learning Management Suite from Blackboard, Inc. several years ago, which enabled University courses to be made available to students online.
 The comprehensive ANGEL platform continues to allow University faculty to develop, manage, and deliver curricula, and supports tools like wikis, blogs, podcasts, whiteboards, and instant messaging for students.

 “ANGEL is an essential part of learning at Penn State,” said Lowell S., systems administrator at the University.
 “As the infrastructure for delivering instruction, it is critical in supporting our faculty in providing Penn State students with a quality education.”
 However, although ANGEL’s functionality can be customized (enabling it to support evolving curricula and social networking tools), between routine upgrades and deployments of new features, the system is continually changing.
 “ANGEL is too vital to release new functionality without first validating the changes in a test environment,” explained Lowell.
 “We can’t permit any changes that might disrupt the application and, as a result, course work.”